-The Ohio State University – State of Emergency extended until further notice
+The Ohio State University – State of Emergency remains in place

-The university state of emergency has been extended until further notice...
+The university state of emergency remains in place until further notice...
 This is pursuant to Ohio State’s Disaster Preparedness and University State of Emergency Policy (Policy 6.17).
 A policy FAQ is available online.
 This declaration enables university leaders to utilize Disaster Leave (Policy 6.28) and is essential to give the university flexibility in making a variety of financial decisions over an extended period if necessary.
 The emergency declaration will be revisited on a weekly basis as circumstances evolve.